Fan-shiyu/Nova_Dominium/README.md

 - Link to a PDF evidence report

 ### Evidence Reports
-Nova Dominium generates a standardized PDF for each domain, containing:
+The tool generates a standardized PDF for each domain, containing:
 - Summary and ownership details
 - Risk explanation
 - WHOIS/RDAP data